capture transport

 SEPPIL / CCCP is a lab-pilot experimental facility suitable for CO2 separation and purification of gas mixtures originating from pre-combustion applications such as hydrogen production, oxy-fuel processes, and pre-separated flue gases from post-combustion applications in industry and power generation.

-The main purpose of the rig is to demonstrate the capture efficiency (CO2 capture ratio) from various types of above-mentioned relevant gas mixtures by cooling and condensation, in addition to liquefaction of CO2.
-This has been demonstrated in operational modes (finite separator retention time) and in a scale sufficiently large for industrial interest in four different projects so far.
-The throughput capacity is approximately 340 Sm3/h, which gives a CO2 throughput rate in the rough interval 5–15 ton per day, depending on the exact gas composition in consideration.
+Both purposes have been demonstrated in operational modes (finite separator retention time) and in a scale sufficiently large for industrial interest in four different projects so far.
+The throughput capacity is approximately 340 Sm3/h, which gives a maximum CO2 throughput rate in the rough interval 5–15 ton per day, depending on the gas composition and suction pressure in consideration.

-CO2-rich liquid is separated from CO2-depleted gas in two separator tanks in series.
+CO2-rich liquid can be separated from CO2-depleted gas in two separator tanks in series.
 The bulk separation takes place at high pressure in the first of the two vessels.
 At the inlet of the second vessel the liquid is throttled to lower pressure, which increases the purity of the liquid CO2.

 An auxiliary refrigeration cycle with CO2 as refrigerant is included in the RI.
 This unit has an evaporator temperature of around -50 °C. The capacity of the refrigeration unit is approximately 7.5 kW.